 - Tourism – the wellness tourism market, which includes yoga retreats, is projected to reach $919 billion by 2022.

 Trends in the Yoga Industry

 Yoga has a long and rich history but it’s not been left behind like other fitness trends.
 It continues to adapt and evolve, keeping pace with current times.

 Yoga features consistently in the top 20 fitness trends compiled by the ACSM annually.
-However, it dropped to number 15 in 2021, down from 7 just two years previously.
+However, it dropped to number 15 in 2022, down from 7 just three years previously.